 To carry out this mission, the Omaha Schools Foundation seeks private and corporate contributions and gifts.
 The Foundation is unique in that, unlike many available fund-raising platforms, it does not charge any fees associated with making a donation or using the Omaha Schools Foundation Social Media to promote classroom project requests.

-Once your project has been approved we will post your request online and a donation form will be available through our Search Tool on every page of the site.
+Once your project has been approved we will post your request online and a donation form will be created.
+Use the Search Tool below to find a project.

 Bee-Bots for Coding